alynsther/SSAT/README.md

 OTHER FILES:
 newReport: contains all the relevant results of the new .ssat files
 oldReport: contains all the relevant results of the old .ssat files
+WRITE-UP: this is the write-up for Assignment 1b